tox-dev/tox-docker/README.rst

     healthcheck_retries = 30
     healthcheck_interval = 1
     healthcheck_start_period = 1
+    # Configure a bind-mounted volume on the host to store Postgres' data
+    # NOTE: this is included for demonstration purposes of tox-docker's
+    # volume capability; you probably _don't_ want to do this for real
+    # testing use cases, as this could persist data between test runs
+    volumes =
+        bind:rw:/my/own/datadir:/var/lib/postgresql/data

     [docker:appserv]
     # You can use any value that `docker run` would accept as the image